Using an 8K TV as a monitor

 2.3.1 Nvidia Linux drivers

-If using Nvidia, to get 8K 60 Hz working, you need driver version 535 or later on Linux, which was released in May 2023.
+If using Nvidia on Linux, to get 8K 60 Hz working, you need driver version 535 or later on Linux, which was released in May 2023.
 Versions prior to that would only do 8K 30 Hz.

 Although Nvidia on Windows has supported 8K 60 Hz as soon as the RTX 3000 series came out, on Linux it took about two years for 8K 60 Hz support to work, spawning a salty thread on GitHub.